MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url-s3-compatible-object-storage-best-practices-and-troubleshooting.md

 1. `s3://10.193.16.183:8787/myS3Bucket/sqlbackups`
 1. `s3://10.193.16.183:8787/myS3Bucket`

 If there are multiple credentials matching search, such as more specific `s3://10.193.16.183:8787/myS3Bucket/sqlbackups` and more generic `s3://10.193.16.183:8787/myS3Bucket`, we will choose the most specific one.
-This will allow customers to setup more granular access control at directory level of what folders may be accessed from SQL Server.
+This will allow you to set up more granular access control at directory level for what folders may be accessed from SQL Server.
 Bucket name needs to be present part of the credential name.

 ## Unsupported option FILE_SNAPSHOT